-With ground up bone fragments - about the mass of a pill - taken from 3 Neanderthal females whose remains were recovered at the Vindija site in Croatia, more has been learned through genetically sequencing Neanderthals than from studying them in the fossil record.
-Historically to science, Neanderthals stretch back to 1856 when the Feldhofer Grotte yielded the first Neanderthal specimen, a skull-cap and some bones.
+With ground-up bone fragments (about the mass of a pill) extracted from 3 Neanderthal females - whose remains were recovered at the Vindija site in Croatia, more has been learned through genetically sequencing Neanderthals than studying them in the fossil record.
+To science, Neanderthals stretch back to 1856 - when the Feldhofer Grotte yielded the first Neanderthal remains - a skull-cap and some bones.

 The bones from the Vindija cave fall within the range of 38-44Kyr.
 Neanderthal DNA appears to be packed into the human genome randomly, suggesting that it did not confer survival advantages on modern humans.
-Interestingly, no evidence for gene flow was found, moving in the opposite direction - from Homo Sapiens to Neanderthals.
-This fact might be accounted for if the interspecific, "love-fest" in Europe occurred between small, invading wavelets of modern humans and a large, settled population of Neanderthals (or between a wave of modern humans whose population-size was expanding and a resident population of Neanderthals whose population-size was contracting).
-The lack of human genes in the Vindija females' bones could - simply - be an artifact of their times; Modern humans may not have arrived in their vicinity 40Kyr ago.
+(Update: see the following footnote . ) Interestingly, no evidence for gene flow was found, traveling in the opposite direction - from Homo Sapiens to Neanderthals.
+This fact might be accounted for - if the interspecific, "love-fest" in Europe occurred between small, invading wavelets of modern humans and a large, settled population of Neanderthals (or between a wave of modern humans whose population-size was expanding and a resident population of Neanderthals whose population-size was contracting).
+The lack of human genes in the Vindija females' bones could - also - have been a circumstance of their times.
+Modern humans may not have arrived in their vicinity (present-day Croatia) ~40Kyr ago.

-Subsequent to the dispersal of Homo Sapiens from Africa, the evidence is that Homo Sapiens and Homo Neanderthalensis interbred.
+Following the dispersal of Homo Sapiens from Africa, the evidence is that Homo Sapiens and Homo Neanderthalensis interbred.
 In present-day non-African population groups, a 1-4% contribution of Neanderthal genes has been identified.
-In the present-day African population, there is an estimated, statistically significant non-zero percent of Neanderthal genes, indicating small, intermittent flows of Neanderthals (or back-flows of hybridized humans) from Western Asia into Africa.
+(Update: In Jul 2013, a new estimate of the Neanderthal contribution puts it at: "3.4 - 7.9" percent.)
+In the present-day African population, there's an estimated, statistically significant non-zero percent of Neanderthal genes, indicating small, episodic flows of Neanderthals (or back-flows of hybridized humans) from Western Asia into Africa.
 (There has never been a convincing Neanderthal site unearthed in Africa.)

-In 1997, Wolpoff and Caspari identified Neanderthal, non-adaptive traits in Europeans that cannot easily be reconciled with OoA.
+In 1997, Wolpoff and Caspari identified Neanderthal, non-adaptive traits in Europeans - which cannot easily be reconciled with OoA.
 Wolpoff's and Caspari's evidence was dismissed or deemed "fragmentary".
-This evidence that humans and Neanderthals exchanged genes in Europe was blamed - not the OoA theory itself, which excludes the possibility of interbreeding.
-In 2002, Eswaran described what some have termed "non-bottle neck traits" in humans.
-According to OoA, the entire human population under-went a constriction after leaving Africa - squeezing its genetic variation down to the aperature of a capillary - which rules out "non-bottle neck traits" being found in living human populations.
-The Human Genome Project, a great scientific achievement, linked no more than 90% of existing human mtDNA and Y haplo-groups as deriving from the African population that spread out 70-100Kyr ago, revealing another possible discrepancy between solid, genetic evidence and the OoA hypothesis.
+N.B.
+Wolpoff's evidence that humans and Neanderthals interbred in Europe was blamed - not the OoA theory - which excludes the possibility of interbreeding.
+In 2002, Eswaran identified what have been termed "non-bottle neck traits" in humans.
+According to OoA, the entire human population under-went a constriction after leaving Africa.
+Its genetic variation down to the aperature of a capillary - which rules-out the possibility of "non-bottle neck traits" being found in human populations.
+The Human Genome Project, a great scientific achievement, linked no more than 90% of existing human mtDNA and Y haplo-groups to the population that spread out from Africa 100-65Kyr ago, revealing another possible discrepancy between solid, genetic evidence and the OoA hypothesis.

-On the face of it and from the outset (1985), the OoA hypothesis was uniquely susceptible to refutation; It is a greedy explainer, plus it is constructed on top of a universal negation.
-Under it, NO present-living human can trace any of his ancestry to a population other than the one which radiated from Africa 70-100Kyr ago.
-Any detectable amount of interbreeding between modern humans and Neanderthals blows this universal negation to shreds.
+On the face of it and from the outset (1985), the OoA hypothesis was highly susceptible to refutation.
+It's a greedy explainer.
+Plus, it's constructed on top of a universal negation.
+Under it, NO present-living human can trace any of his ancestry to a population other than the one which radiated from Africa 100-65Kyr ago.
+Any detectable amount of interbreeding between humans and Neanderthals blows this universal negation to shreds.
 The analysis of the Vindija bones blew it up.
-Simply put, OoA cannot countenance evidence of assimilation - surviving intact.
+Simply put, OoA cannot countenance evidence of assimilation, surviving intact.